The most beautiful places around Maastricht's city wall

 Wall wall Tongue Cat and Jesuit wall - in Aldenhof Park

-The Aldenhofpark is the part of the Stadspark (city park) that lies between the city wall and Prince Bishop'singel.
+The Aldenhofpark is the part of the Stadspark (city park) that lies between the city wall and the Prins Bisschopssingel.
 Ideally suited for a nice (city) stroll.
 Fortunately, you no longer notice that there was heavy fighting here in the 17th century, but you do see the statue of d'Artagnan, the musketeer who died in this area in 1673.
 The statue of d'Artagnan is surrounded by a pleasant bench, where you can take a break.
 This part of the city wall is called 'The Tongre Cat' and is named after the gun platform the 'cavalier'.
 Here you can admire, among other things, the Berenkuil and the sad bear on the bear bench.
-These tell the story of the bears (yes real bears...) that were kept in the Stadspark (city park) until 1982.
-Until people realised that this was no home for the bears.
+These tell the story of the bears (yes real bears...) that were kept in the Stadspark (city park) until 1993.
+Until they realised that this was no home for the bears.
 To see the statue of 'the wood nymph', you have to turn the corner at Tongerstraat and climb 'one floor up' the city wall.
 A surprising piece of green in the heart of Maastricht!

 • Statue bear in Maastricht Stadspark (city park)

-• Berenkuil Maastricht Stadspark (city park)
+• Stadspark (city park)

 The Nieuwenhof